15.12

 Executive Director and Executive Vice President of the Technology Services Industry Association (TSIA) Thomas Lah joins us in this Q&A to discuss how some companies are set up to survive the transformation to “as-a-service” models and some are not.
 He lets us in on his keys to success in a cloud world – and they are probably not what you think.

-I’ve had many discussions over the last two years with mid-level to senior technology execs who are frustrated and dismayed that their companies are not transforming fast enough to selling cloud-based services.
+I’ve had many discussions over the last two years with mid-level to senior technology execs who are frustrated and dismayed that their companies are not transforming fast enough to sell cloud-based services.
 And worse, many describe situations where their company doesn’t even have a vision or mandate to undertake a transformation.
 Their companies are anchored by inertia, still operating in silos and floundering.

 The consequences for such companies are dire, as Thomas Lah, executive director and executive vice president of the Technology Services Industry Association (TSIA), points out in “The State of the Technology Industry 2021, The Haves and the Have Nots,” published Jan.
 12, 2021.
 In referencing an index of the 50 largest technology companies (T&S 50), Thomas separates the companies into two groups: the "Haves” (those whose future looks promising) and the "Have Nots” (those whose business models are unsustainable).